crcx/nga-c/Nga.md

 Instruction processing: the **IP** is incremented and the opcode at the current address is invoked.
 This process then repeats.
 Execution ends if the **END** instruction is run or end of memory is reached.

+Endian: the image files are stored in little endian format.

 ## Legal

 Nga derives from my earlier work on Ngaro.
 The following block lists the people who helped work on the C implementation.